 What People Are SayingI was happy that I got my house inspected from Seacliff Home Inspections.
 He knows his stuff and was very thorough in his job.
 As a first time home buyer, I felt confident after getting my house inspected.
 Howard not only found issues in the house but also gave tips on the way to keep the house in good shape. . .
 At the end, he sent a very professional report highlighting issues, and provided web links to further understand issues found during the home inspection.
 I would definitely recommend Howard to anyone who is looking for a good home inspector.

 - Naginder Gogna | Windsor, Ontario

 At Seacliff Inspections, we pride ourselves in providing the very best home inspection service in Windsor, Ontario and surrounding area.
 The property buying process doesn't need to be stressful and complicated.
 Choosing a qualified, honest, and experienced home inspector can give you the knowledge and confidence you need to make sound real estate purchasing decisions.Read more...

-This set of eight exclusive services from Seacliff Inspections is designed to enhance the standard home inspection and protect the home buyer even after you move in.
+This set of exclusive services from Seacliff Inspections is designed to enhance the standard home inspection and protect you, the home buyer, even after you move in.
 These services go above and beyond the standards of a typical home inspection, and are more likely to uncover and protect you against issues that are not readily visible in the home at the time of the inspection.Read more...

 Save time and money by booking your next Windsor area home inspection quickly and easily using our online form.
 Save up to $35 by scheduling online.
 No promo code needed to save.
 And no credit card required to book.
 For your convenience, pay either by cash, check or credit card only when the inspection is completed.
 Satisfaction guaranteed.
 Book now and SAVE!Book Now